nexgenta/eregansu/docs/markdown/Model.md

-Base class for data models
+Base class for data models.

 `Model` is a base class.